 In addition to the changes that had been made in fiscal year 2008 of reducing staffing, retailer and sales staff incentives, advertising costs, and prize expense to meet the statutory requirement of 27% through December 2008 and 30% thereafter for gross revenue percentage return; the Lottery also commenced a new on-line system agreement in November 2008, whereby the fee to the on-line vendor was reduced, and separate terminal communication fees and vending machine fees that had previously been paid were eliminated.
-This change has continued to provide a percentage reduction of the on-line vendor fees to gross revenues of over 3% in both fiscal year 2013 and 2012 compared to fiscal year 2008.
-In addition, the Lottery has continued to realize a savings on instant ticket printing fees year over year since 2010 based on the contract that was signed with the primary vendor in that year.
+This change has continued to provide a percentage reduction of the on-line vendor fees to gross revenues of over 3.1% in both fiscal year 2014 and 2013 compared to fiscal year 2008.
+In addition, the Lottery has continued to realize a savings on instant ticket printing fees year over year since 2010 based on contracts that were signed with two vendors in that year.
+In addition, in 2012 a new lease was negotiated and signed where over half-a-million dollars will be saved over the term of the lease.